-I write about .NET development and general coding stuff. - developer - blogger - speaker-to-be -
+I write about .NET development and general coding stuff. - developer - blogger - speaker -

 Have you encountered the type or namespace not found CS0246 error in .NET core?
 Well, so did!
 Here's how it happened to me and how I fixed it.

 I developed a Class Library in .NET Framework and I tested it with the related test library.

 So I've integrated the library into another project.
 Everything was fine, I used that library without problems.
 But, all of a sudden:

 Error CS0246: The type or namespace name 'XX' could not be found (are you missing a using directive or an assembly reference?).

 What?!?
 I've been using it for the whole week.
 I've tested it.
 I've added the reference, and the Intellisense works as well.

 Clean the solution... nothing happens.

 Suddenly, a doubt: what if I've created it in .NET Core instead of .NET Framework?